 It's thrilling to see Rees, a sensitive writer and witty visual storyteller who just directed HBO's Emmy-winning biopic Bessie, grab high-profile gigs on the strength of this indie breakthrough.
 Next up: a Shonda-Rhimes-sheperded adaptation of Isabel Wilkerson's acclaimed historical study The Warmth of Other Suns, for FX.

 Director: Céline Sciamma

 This painful yet splendid portrait of female adolescence among a group of four young, Afro-French women generated some interest last year because of its English title's glaring similarity to a certain American, male-oriented coming-of-age panorama.
-But, frankly, Girlhood is even better, riskier, and more immersively milieu-specific than Richard Linklater's recent indie phenomenon.
+But, frankly, Girlhood, which is available to stream now on Netflix, is even better, thematically riskier, and more immersively milieu-specific than Richard Linklater's recent indie phenomenon.

-The film's centerpiece scene is a soaring moment of uninhibited, family-forging exuberance, in which the central foursome lets loose with a sing-a-long rendition of Rihanna's "Diamonds."
-It's as warmly lived-in, subtly empowering, and unbelievably affecting as the whole of Sciamma's deftly ambitious follow-up to 2011's Tomboy (available to stream on Netflix, as is Girlhood), another youthful story that's certifying this gifted filmmaker as an incisive and inclusive Truffaut heiress for our times.
+The film's centerpiece scene is a soaring moment of uninhibited, family-forging exuberance, in which the central foursome lets loose with a sing-a-long rendition of Rihanna's "Diamonds," played out to its entirety.
+It's a moment as warmly lived-in, subtly empowering, and unbelievably affecting as the whole of Sciamma's deftly ambitious follow-up to 2011's Tomboy, another youthful story that's certifying this gifted filmmaker as an incisive and inclusive Truffaut heiress for our times.